 Obsessive-Compulsive Disorder (OCD)

 It is common for everyone to have repetitive thoughts or habits.
-However, people with obsessive-compulsive disorder have these thoughts or behaviors that can take up hours of the day, are beyond their control, are not enjoyable, and interfere with life.
+With an obsessive-compulsive disorder, however, you can have thoughts or behaviors that take up hours of your day, are beyond your control, are not enjoyable, and interfere with your life.

 - Worries about yourself or other people getting hurt